iamvincenzo/ebhi-seg-unet-ablation-studies/README.md

-# Ablation-Studies on UNet Architecture trained on EBHI-Seg dataset (ENG)
+# Ablation studies on UNet architecture trained on EBHI-Seg dataset (ENG)

 The objective of this deep-learning task is to conduct ablation studies on the UNet network architecture, which has been trained on the EBHI-Seg dataset.
 The project consists of the following Python modules: